Morrissey Hall (University of Notre Dame): History

-The construction of both the dorms began in 1925 on land that was previously used as the university's farm land on the west side of the future South Quad.
-Morrissey was completed by the fall of 1926 and most of Lyons Hall was completed in time for fall classes in 1926, while its smaller east annex was completed in the fall of 1927.
+The construction of Morrissey and Lyons began in 1925 on land that was previously used as the university's farmland on the west side of the future South Quad.
+Morrissey was completed by the fall of 1926.
+Most of Lyons Hall was completed in time for fall classes in 1926, and its smaller east annex was completed in the fall of 1927.

-Robert Woodward was rector of Morrissey until 1941, when he enlisted in the army to be a military chaplain, role which he served until 1946.
+Robert Woodward was rector of Morrissey until 1941, when he enlisted in the army to be a military chaplain, a role which he served until 1946.
 In the 1940s, Morrissey was home to the bachelor don professor Frank O'Malley, one of the most well known and beloved professors at Notre Dame.
 Rev. Edmund Joyce, CSC, longtime vice president of the university and right-hand man of Rev. Theodore Hesburgh, CSC, was assistant rector in Morrissey.

 Morrissey Hall underwent a 2-year, multimillion-dollar renovation during the summers of 1997 and 1998.
-A complete overhaul of the exterior gave the hall new landscaping, sidewalks, a new roof, gutters, and more bike racks, while the interior renovation gave us remodeled rooms for the students (with new doors, furniture, sinks, floors, and internet hook-ups for each student), new and improved common social spaces, study areas, laundry facilities in the basement, and lounges on each floor equipped with cable television.
+A complete overhaul of the exterior gave the hall new landscaping, sidewalks, a new roof, gutters, and more bike racks, while the interior renovation provided remodeled rooms for the students (with new doors, furniture, sinks, floors, and internet hook-ups for each student), new and improved common social spaces, study areas, laundry facilities in the basement, and lounges on each floor equipped with cable television.

 The interior of the building was extensively renovated during the entirety of the 2018–2019 school year, during which, the residents of Morrissey were temporarily relocated to nearby Pangborn Hall.
 With this upgrade came a remodel of most of the rooms both common rooms and bedrooms expanding them and adding better furniture.
 The new and current hall has a variety of modern recreational features, such as custom foosball and air hockey tables and a Nintendo switch in each of five lounges in the building.
 Some of the other upgrades include two full kitchens, two kitchenettes, and a back patio that overlooks the lake and Morrissey's beach volleyball court.